k1dlima/picklist-demo/README.md

 ####  @Required: data

-Has to be an array of objects with the floowing keys:
+Must be an array of objects with the following keys:
-* *uid* - a uniquer identifier.
+* *uid* - a unique identifier.
 * rest of the keys - *key* mentioned in each of `columnNames` object.

 ```json